RTS28 Qualitative & Quantitative Reports

 When we appoint third party managers in our investment strategies, they monitor investee companies on their strategy, capital structure, financial and non-financial performance and risk.
-We review the third party managers research process, portfolio construction, sell discipline and risk management process to ensure that these processes incorporate monitoring of investee companies strategy, capital structure, financial and non-financial performance and risk.
-Third party managers are assessed and researched by Citi Private Banks Investment Manager Research team and approved (for use in discretionary portfolios) by the Manager Access and Review Committee.
+We review the third party managers’ research process, portfolio construction, sell discipline and risk management process to ensure that these processes incorporate monitoring of investee companies’ strategy, capital structure, financial and non-financial performance and risk.
+Third party managers are assessed and researched by Citi Investment Management’s Global Manager Research Group and approved (for use in discretionary portfolios) by the Forum for the Review and Approval of Managers.

 Conducting dialogue with investee companies and communicating with relevant stakeholders of the investee companies